-My research involves the design and evaluation of user-facing, data-driven systems to address issues of privacy and ethics.
-I'm particularly interested in understanding how to design and implement such systems with transparency in order to enable users to effectively approach privacy and ethics in the age of ubiquitous computing and automated decision-making.
+My research involves the design and evaluation of user-facing, data-driven systems aimed at increasing algorithmic transparency and preventing privacy violations.
+I'm particularly interested in understanding how such systems can enable users to make sense of pervasive technologies in the age of ubiquitous computing, inferences, and automated decision-making.

 My work mostly lies at the intersection of human–computer interaction, ubiquitous computing, and machine learning, but I have also worked on authentication, accessibility, and people-nearby applications.
 My advisor is Prof. Yang Wang.

 When my masters allow it, I'm out for a run or a hike in beautiful Upstate New York.
 I love traveling and learning about different cultures.
 I also enjoy sci-fi movies and books, geometric abstraction, and games (tabletop, PC, and retro).